paulroub/todo.txt-recurring-tasks/README.md

 Where:

 - `week` is an optional list of weeks - "first", "second", "third", "fourth", "fifth" or "last".
 Weeks are separated by commas __only__ (no spaces).
 - `day` is __one__ of "monday", "tuesday", "wednesday", "thursday", "friday", "saturday" or "sunday".
 If a task needs to happen on two different days of the week, you'll need two lines.
-- `task` is anything that might appear in a [todo.txt][todotxt] task, including priority, contexts or projects.
+- `task` is anything that might appear in a todo.txt task, including priority, contexts or projects.
 Do *not* include an added-on date, however.

 ## Examples: